Vintharas/js13k-spaceshooter/README.md

   - [*] don't render stuff that is not in the visible area
     - (is canvas smart enough to do this or do I need to take it into account?)
   - [*] add particles to moving (back and front)
+  - show speed indicator?
+  - tinker with the max speed
   - enabling pressing back to diminish forward speed (less strong than forward but same amount of energy)
   - iteratively generate map boundaries
 - asteroids generation